-PARTIZIP II: How the past participle is formed and used in German
+PARTIZIP II: How to form the past participle in German

 Posted by